AricaLConrad/Arica-Conrad-Portfolio/docs/graphic-design-samples/assignment-4-lines-shapes-words-colors.md

 # Rough Drafts

 I first created 10 rough draft drawings using pencil and paper.
-I had fun experimenting with the typography for each picture, especially the bubble font I used for my "A pirate’s life for me!" picture.
+I had fun experimenting with the typography for each picture, especially the bubble font I used for my "A pirate's life for me!" picture.
 Most of the phrases I used in my drawings came from pop culture, either through songs or movies.
-The drawing I ended up choosing for my final design was inspired by Frank Sinatra’s "Fly Me to the Moon" song.
+The drawing I ended up choosing for my final design was inspired by Frank Sinatra's "Fly Me to the Moon" song.

 <img src="../assets/images/Conrad-Graphic-Design-Assignment-4-Rough-Drafts-1.jpg" alt="Six rough drawings using paper and pencil.
 Picture 1 has a rocket ship pointing to the Moon with the phrase 'Fly me to the Moon' next to it.
 Picture 2 has a pirate ship sailing on the ocean with the phrase 'A pirate's life for me' next to it.
 Picture 3 has a snowman next to two trees with the phrase 'When snow falls nature listens' next to it.
 Picture 4 has five fish with the phrase 'There's always a bigger fish' next to it.
 Picture 5 has five mountains and some birds with the phrase 'Tomorrow is a new day' next to it.
 Picture 6 has five balloons with the phrase 'Oh, the places you'll go' inside each balloon." width="100%" height="100%"/>